-Last week a tragedy happened in a town near us when two young boys were killed in a hit and run.
+Last week a tragedy happened in a town near us when two young boys were killed in a hit-and-run.
 One mother whose daughter knew the boys contacted me asking if I knew of any resources to help them, and as we’ve also had a family bereavement this week, I thought a post about things which might help could be helpful to others.

 Books and videos:

-The free online film is here
+The free online film is here.

-When wrote these books, I recommended people read them with their children before they had need to chat about death, and so when my girls were 2 and 3 I decided I should take my own advice!
+When wrote these books, I recommended people read them with their children before they had a need to chat about death, and so when my girls were 2 and 3 I decided I should take my own advice!
 At first, I thought they didn’t really get them, as they seemed to take them in just like The Gruffalo or The Highway Rat.
 However, a few months later we had a surprising conversation:

 3yo: Mummy, there’s no pain in heaven, is there?